 These strange life forms would not have seemed so ridiculous to people unaware of evolutionary theory and living only 24 years before Charles Darwin published On the Origin of Species (1859).

-The story was believed by hundreds of thousands of readers and republished by several other newspapers worldwide before the hoax was realised.
+Hundreds of thousands of readers believed the story.
+Indeed, several other newspapers believed and republished worldwide before they realised the hoax.
 The New York Sun’s circulation increased dramatically setting up the newly emerging paper as an instant success.

 Sensationalism has always sold well.
 As newspapers battled for circulation, distortion and falsification became a fast path to profitability.
 This practice peaked by the late 19th century.